Bibliotheca (Apollodorus): Authorship

 A certain "Apollodorus" is indicated as author on some surviving manuscripts, this Apollodorus has been mistakenly identified with Apollodorus of Athens (born c.
 180 BCE), a student of Aristarchus of Samothrace who also worked in Alexandria.
 It is known—from references in the minor scholia on Homer—that Apollodorus of Athens did leave a similar comprehensive repertory on mythology, in the form of a verse chronicle.
 The mistaken attribution was made by scholars following mention of the name by Photius I of Constantinople, though Photius did not name him as the Athenian and the name was in common use at the time.
 For chronological reasons, Apollodorus of Athens could not have written the book, the author of the Bibliotheca is at times referred to as the "Pseudo-Apollodorus", to distinguish him from Apollodorus of Athens.
 Modern works often simply call him "Apollodorus".
 The work is generally dated to the first or second centuries AD.

 Manuscript tradition

 The first mention of the work is by Photius, patriarch of Constantinople in 9th century CE, in his "account of books read".
-The last section of the Bibliotheca which breaks off during the section on Theseus is missing in surviving manuscripts, Photius had the full work and mentions that the lost section had myths about the heroes of the Trojan War.
+The last section of the Bibliotheca, which breaks off during the section on Theseus, is missing in surviving manuscripts.
+However, Photius had the full work and mentions that the lost section had myths about the heroes of the Trojan War.
 Byzantine author John Tzetes, who lived in Constantinople in the twelfth century, often cited the Bibliotheca in his writings.
-It was almost lost in the 13th century, surviving in one now-incomplete manuscript, which was copied for Cardinal Bessarion in the 15th century.
-Any surviving manuscripts of the Bibliotheca are descended from a fourteenth century manuscript in the Bibliothèque nationale de France, in Paris.
+The Bibliotheca was almost lost in the 13th century, surviving in one now-incomplete manuscript, which was copied for Cardinal Bessarion in the 15th century.
+Any surviving manuscripts of the Bibliotheca are descended from a fourteenth-century manuscript in the Bibliothèque nationale de France, in Paris.